isomerpages/govtech-gobusiness-main/_browse-all-equipment-Food-Services/Air-Conditioner.md

 ### Technical Requirements

-- Minimum 5-ticks and using refrigerant with Global Warming Potential (GWP) = 750 for split unit models (up to 10kW cooling capacity)
+- 5-ticks for multi/single split

-- Minimum 3-ticks and using refrigerant with GWP = 750 (if available) for split unit models (above 10kW cooling capacity)
+- Minimum 3-ticks for 3-phase variable refrigerant flow (VRF) models

-- Minimum 3-ticks and using refrigerant with GWP = 750 (when available) for 3-phase variable refrigerant flow (VRF) models
+Note: From 1st April 2025, the Minimum Energy Performance Standards (MEPS) will be raised to 5-tick for multi-split/ 4-tick for single split.
+The technical eligibility criteria will be reviewed in 4Q2024.

 ### Mode and Schedule of Payment